-Trump's travel ban faces U.S. Supreme Court reckoning
+U.S. Supreme Court weighs legality of Trump's travel ban

 Venezuela and North Korea also were targeted in the travel ban.
 Those restrictions were not challenged in court.

-Reporting by Lawrence Hurley and Andrew Chung; Additional reporting by Mica Rosenberg; Editing by Will Dunham
+Reporting by Lawrence Hurley and Andrew Chung; Additional reporting by Mica Rosenberg and Susan Heavey; Editing by Will Dunham